Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Quasilinear wave and Klein-Gordon equations on the static model of de Sitter space

 Indeed, given $v\in\Hb^{0,r}(\Omega)^{-,\bullet}$ solving $\Box_{g(u)}v\in\Hb^{s-1,r}(\Omega)^{-,\bullet}$, we apply the propagation near radial points, Theorem~\ref{ThmRadialPoints}, this time propagating regularity \emph{away from} the boundary, and the real principal type propagation and elliptic regularity iteratively to prove $v\in\Hb^{s,r}(\Omega)^{-,\bullet}$; the last application of the radial points result requires that $r$ be larger than an $s$-dependent quantity, hence the condition on $r_*$ in the statement of the theorem.
 From here, a Picard iteration argument, namely considering

 gives existence and well-posedness.
 The higher regularity statement is proved as in the proof of Theorem~\ref{ThmAppWavePoly}. \end{proof}

-A slightly more elaborate version of this theorem, applied to the Einstein vacuum equations, would enable us to make a `scattering theory' construction of vacuum asymptotically de Sitter spacetimes as done in the Kerr setting in \cite{DafermosHolzegelRodnianskiKerrBw}.
-In fact, such a construction would automatically work in the Kerr-de Sitter setting as well, yielding the existence of dynamical vacuum black holes in de Sitter spacetimes; the point here is that for the backward problem, one works in decaying spaces, where one has non-trapping estimates in the smooth setting, as proved in \cite{HintzVasyNormHyp} by a positive commutator argument, which, along the lines of the proofs in Section~\ref{SecPropagation}, should hold in the non-smooth setting as well.
-We will elaborate on this approach to such problems in future research.
+A slightly more elaborate version of this theorem, applied to the Einstein vacuum equations, should enable us to construct vacuum asymptotically de Sitter spacetimes as done in the Kerr setting in \cite{DafermosHolzegelRodnianskiKerrBw}.
+In fact, apart from constructing appropriate initial data, this should work in the Kerr-de Sitter setting as well, yielding the existence of dynamical vacuum black holes in de Sitter spacetimes; the point here is that for the backward problem, one works in decaying spaces, where one has non-trapping estimates in the smooth setting, as proved in \cite{HintzVasyNormHyp} by a positive commutator argument, which, along the lines of the proofs in \S\ref{SecPropagation}, holds in the non-smooth setting as well.\footnote{Indeed, the latter has recently been shown in \cite{HintzVasyQuasilinearKdS}.} We point out however that the authors of \cite{DafermosHolzegelRodnianskiKerrBw} consider a \emph{characteristic} problem, whereas our analysis, without further modifications, would require initial data on \emph{spacelike} hypersurfaces placed beyond the horizons, which makes the construction of initial data much more difficult.

-\ \\ \textbf{Acknowledgments.} I am very grateful to my advisor Andr\'as Vasy for suggesting the problem, for countless invaluable discussions, for providing some of the key ideas and for constant encouragement throughout this project.
-I would also like to thank Kiril Datchev for several very helpful discussions and for carefully reading parts of the manuscript.
-Thanks also to Dean Baskin for his interest and support, and to Xinliang An for pointing out the reference \cite{FriedrichStability} to me.

-I gratefully acknowledge support from a Gerhard Casper Stanford Graduate Fellowship and the German National Academic Foundation.